 - If you have a compass, align the map with the direction shown on the compass.
 Or, use the sun or markers to help you do this.

 - A good way to find your location if you are unsure is to find two landmarks.
-For example, if you can see a prominent tower in front of you, and a city at 45 degrees to your left.
+For example, if you can see a prominent peak in front of you, and a mountain at 45 degrees to your left.
 Find those two landmarks on the map.
 Align the map so that the point in front of you is at the top of your map, and draw a straight line from that point down.
 Then draw a line from the diagonal landmark, till it intersects the first landmark.
 The point that they intersect is roughly your location.
 Look for closer landmarks to zero in on your position.

 Find your destination.